 Radio frequency / electromagnetic field (EMF) and Bluetooth

 Bluetooth is only active on the Oura ring for short periods of time, well below 1% of the day.
 Data is transmitted more continuously when the ring syncs with the app and during firmware updates.
-Additionally, the Bluetooth signal and advertising are turned off when you're inactive or sleeping.

 The limit for SAR (Specific Absorption Rate) for a device such as the Oura ring is 2.0 W/kg for head and body.
 The Oura ring's SAR level is 0.0003 W/kg (read the full SAR Compliance Test Report here).